 Your loved one met his or her responsibility to yourself and your family when they purchased life insurance to protect your family in the event of their death.

-Life insurance serves as financial protection against the unthinkable - it is a safeguard against the losses that are suffered due to a loved one's death.
-A life insurance plan can make certain that the policyholder's family can continue their lives even in the face of unexpected tragedy and ensure that they have sustained and consistent support even after their loss.
+Life insurance serves as financial protection against the unthinkable - it is a safeguard against the financial losses that are suffered due to a loved one's death.
+A life insurance plan can make certain that the policyholder's family can continue their lives even in the face of unexpected tragedy with financial support.

 As a former claims adjuster, I understand why these situations come about.
 Insurance companies are in the business of making money.
 By delaying claims, insurance companies get to hold on to their money a little longer.
 Money that is invested somewhere earning them money.
 As far as insurance companies go, the only thing better than delaying a claim is denying a claim.